-For typical bridges for which additional ductility-enhancing measures have not been provided beyond those required by the specifications, and/or for which exceptional levels of redundancy are not provided, the three η factors have default values of 1.0 specified at the strength limit state.
-At all other limit states, all three η factors must be taken equal to 1.0.
-For the purposes of this example, η_i will be taken equal to 1.0 at all limit states.
+For typical bridges for which additional ductility-enhancing measures have not been provided beyond those required by the specifications, and/or for which exceptional levels of redundancy are not provided, the three $\eta$ factors have default values of 1.0 specified at the strength limit state.
+At all other limit states, all three $\eta$ factors must be taken equal to 1.0.
+For the purposes of this example, $\eta_i$ will be taken equal to 1.0 at all limit states.

-In this example, the STRENGTH I load combinations will be illustrated.
+In this example, at the strength limit state, only the STRENGTH I load combination will be illustrated.
 Discussion regarding other load combinations is provided in Example 1.
-The SERVICE II load combination will be illustrated for permanent deflection checks.
+The SERVICE II load combination will be illustrated for permanent deflection checks at the service limit state.